msclar-uw/cse447-au25/index.md

     - Quizzes will be released 10 minutes in the beginning of the class.
     - 5 best quizzes will be counted into final score.
 Each quiz will occupy 2% of final score.
     - Quizzes will be closed-book.
 We will use Canvas' functionalities to monitor this.
+    - As explained in class, quizzes may only be taken in-person, to test your understanding of class materials and encourage you to attend and review lectures.
+From November 10th onwards, will enforce this by giving you an access code at the beginning of the class.
 * **Participation**: 6% bonus

 *Subject to change based on factors like class performance, compute feasibility, and topics covered during the course.